aboustayyef/InfraRead/AI-instructions.md

 - Database design decisions and migration patterns
 - Error handling and validation approaches
 - Code organization and separation of concerns
+- **Background jobs and queues** (explain in simple, non-intimidating terms)
+- **Service layer architecture** and dependency injection
+- **External API integration** and HTTP client usage

+**Special Emphasis on Background Jobs:**
+When teaching queues and background jobs, use simple analogies and step-by-step explanations:
+- Start with "why" before "how" (user experience benefits)
+- Use real-world analogies (restaurant kitchen, post office, etc.)
+- Explain each concept in isolation before combining them
+- Show both simple and complex examples with clear progression
+- Address common concerns about complexity and debugging
+- Provide practical examples relevant to RSS feed processing
+- **Hybrid Approach**: Build on existing cron-based feed processing rather than replacing it
+- Demonstrate when to use jobs vs cron vs immediate processing for different scenarios
+- Show how Laravel jobs complement existing reliable scheduled processing

 Provide context for why specific approaches are chosen, explain trade-offs, and highlight Laravel conventions and best practices throughout the implementation process.